Think you have an ear infection? These surprising reasons may have caused it

 Swimming

-For earplugs, we recommend ACS Swim Plugs, as they create a waterproof seal that prevents water from getting into your ear canal.
+For earplugs, we recommend Custom Swim Plugs, as they create a waterproof seal that prevents water from getting into your ear canal.

 Not washing your hands